IBMDeveloperUK/Containers-101/README.md

 1. Go to [this docs link](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started) and follow the short instructions to download and install the CLI.

-2. Install the Container Registry plug-in.
+2. Install the Container Registry plug-in:

 `bx plugin install container-registry -r Bluemix`